rougier/Scipy-Bordeaux-2016/README.md

 get enough information to decide if your research can benefit from Python.
 And I bet it will likely do.

-Also, make sure to have a look at the [awesome python](https://github.com/vinta/awesome-python), a curated list of awesome Python frameworks, libraries and software.
+Also, make sure to have a look at the [awesome python](https://github.com/vinta/awesome-python), a curated list of Python frameworks, libraries and software.

 |